-- 1. Launch your web browser. - 2.
-Enter the printer's IP address in the browser's Address field (http://xxx.xxx.xxx.xxx). - 3.
-Click Properties. - 4.
-Select SSL: - a.
-Select the Security folder on the left navigation panel, and then select SSL. - b.
+- 1. Launch your Web browser. - Enter the printer's IP address in the browser Address field.
+For details, see Finding the Printer's IP Address on page 14. - 3.
+Click the Properties tab. - 4.
+For selecting SSL: - a.
+On the left navigation pane, expand the Security folder, then select HTTPS. - b.
 If prompted, enter your Admin or Key User name and password. - c.
-On the SSL page, for Use SSL, select To Secure Pages and Passwords. - 5.
-Restrict access to the CentreWare IS SNMP and SSL pages: - a.
+On the HTTPS page, in the Use SSL field of the Configure HTTPS box, select To Secure Pages and Passwords.

+- 5. Restrict access to the CentreWare IS SNMP and SSL pages: - a.
 On the Properties tab, select Security. - b.
-Select Administrative Security Settings on the left navigation panel. - c.
-If prompted, enter your Admin or Key User name and password.

-- d.
-On the Administrative Security Settings page, clear the View Configuration Web Pages and Modify Configuration Web Pages check boxes for users who should not have access to these pages. - 6.
+On the left navigation pane, select Administrative Security Settings. - c.
+If prompted, enter your Admin or Key User name and password. - d.
+On the Administrative Security Settings page under Feature Authorization, clear the View Configuration Web Pages and Modify Configuration Web Pages check boxes for users who should not have access to these pages. - 6.
 Configure SNMP v3 by setting up the SNMP Administrative and Key User accounts: - a.
-Select the Protocols folder on the left navigation panel, and then select SNMP. - b.
+Select the Protocols folder on the left navigation pane and then select SNMP. - b.
 If prompted, enter your Admin or Key User name and password. - c.
 On the SNMP Configuration page, click the Configure SNMP v3 button and set up the SNMP Administrative account.
-For more information, see Configuring SNMP v3 on page 4-20, or click the Help Button in CWIS help.
+For more information, see Configuring SNMP v3 on page 55, or click the Help button in the CentreWare IS Online Help.